 Track your fitness

-All of the Apple Watch's tracking features carry on working without a phone around, with the Workout app keeping tabs on your, erm, workout, while your goals are monitored through the Activity app.
+All of the Apple Watch's tracking features carry on working without a phone around, with the Workout app keeping tabs on your, erm, workouts, while your daily fitness goals are monitored through the Activity app.

-The Apple Watch will also still tell you to stand up at various intervals, while Series 2 owners can track location on a run through GPS or their activity in the pool.
+The Apple Watch will also still tell you to stand up at various intervals, while Series 2 and 3 owners can track location on a run through GPS or their swims in the pool.

 Play your tunes